Updated April, 2022

 - Information File Options Tool to Enhance Price

-To successfully use these tools, you must carefully coordinate the use of options with cash grain sales.
+To successfully use these tools, you must carefully coordinate the use of options with cash crop sales.
 Using options independently of cash sales results in speculation.

-There are two basic tools for establishing a minimum or floor price for your grain.
-One tool involves holding your grain unpriced and buying put options.
-The other involves selling or otherwise establishing a price for your grain and buying call options.
+There are two basic tools for establishing a minimum or floor price for your crop.
+One tool involves holding your crop unpriced and buying put options.
+The other involves selling or otherwise establishing a price for your crop and buying call options.

 Using Put Options for Price Protection